2002 Atlantic hurricane season: Tropical Depression Fourteen

 A weak tropical wave moved through the Lesser Antilles on October 9.
-As the system reached the southwestern Caribbean Sea on October 12, convection increased, and a broad low-pressure area formed later that day.
-Over the next two days, the low significantly organized, and became Tropical Depression Fourteen at 1200 UTC on October 14.
-The depression initially tracked west-northwestward, but then curved to the north-northeast.
-Due to vertical wind shear, the depression was unable to intensify, and remained below tropical storm status during its duration.
-By 1600 UTC on October 16, the depression made landfall near Cienfuegos, Cuba with winds of 30 mph.
+As the system reached the southwestern Caribbean on October 12, convection increased, and a broad low-pressure area formed later that day.
+Over the next two days, the low significantly organized, and became Tropical Depression Fourteen at 12:00 UTC on October 14 roughly 140 mi north-northeast of Cabo Gracias a Dios, located at the Honduras–Nicaragua border.
+The depression initially tracked west-northwestward, but then curved north-northeastward.
+Vertical wind shear prevented the depression from intensifying beyond winds of 35 mph (55 km/h) and a minimum pressure of 1002 mbar.
+By 16:00 UTC on October 16, the depression struck near Cienfuegos, Cuba, with winds of 30 mph.
 While crossing the island, the depression was absorbed by a cold front early on October 17.
-Minimal impact was reported, which was limited to locally heavy rains over portions of Jamaica, Cuba, and the Cayman Islands.
+Locally heavy rains affected portions of Jamaica, Cuba, and the Cayman Islands.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2002.
 This was the same list used in the 1996 season, with the exception of the names Cristobal, Fay and Hanna, which replaced Cesar, Fran and Hortense respectively.
 Each of the three new names was used for the first time in 2002.